symfony/symfony-docs/deployment.rst

 file as a template (that's why ``parameters.yml.dist`` must be committed and deployed).

-If your application uses environment variables insted of these parameters, you must define those env vars in your production server using the tools provided by your hosting service.
+If your application uses environment variables instead of these parameters, you must define those env vars in your production server using the tools provided by your hosting service.